dumpfheimer/OptoProxy/README.txt

 ABOUT THIS PROJECT

 This project runs on ESP8266 (and probably is easily portable to ESP32) and connects to WiFi and Viessmann Heaters using Optolink (https://github.com/openv/openv/wiki/Die-Optolink-Schnittstelle) with a self-made adapter (https://github.com/openv/openv/wiki/Bauanleitung)
+If you have a 3D printer check out OptolinkConnector.blend and OptolinkConnector.stl

 INSTALL INSTRUCTIONS (WIP)